omahs/golem-docs/docs/Ncreators/javascript/tutorials/web.md

 ## Getting logs

 The TaskExecutor offers an optional logger parameter.
-It will accept an object implements the 'Logger' [Logger](../docs/interfaces/utils_logger.Logger.md) interface.
+It will accept an object that implements the 'Logger' [Logger](../docs/interfaces/utils_logger.Logger.md) interface.
 The `logger` will utilize an `appendLog` function to add applicable records to the log storage area.

 ```html
 <script>